-Galapagos Art and Science Journey
+Galapagos Art and Science Journey and Exhibition

 Social activist, writer and first female president of Ecuador – 1997.